Visual Network Analysis in Immersive Environments: A Survey: Results

-Some applications (n=10) make use of the classical mouse/keyboard idiom for interaction.
-This is particularly true for applications using a S3D screen to display representations~\cite{p_65,p_70}, as well as for setting up immersive applications (e.g., defining data and visual encoding)~\cite{p_33}.
-Additionally, three systems combine an immersive setup with a classic 2D desktop controlled via mouse and keyboard, featuring interlinked visualisations~\cite{p_32,p_64,p_123}.
+\paragraph*{\interactionmousekeyboard \ Mouse/Keyboard} As multiple studies use 2D or 3D monitors for presenting graph structures, the classical mouse/keyboard interaction idiom is widely used in applications and studies (\appstudycount{10}{22}).
+This is particularly true for applications using a S3D \textbf{screen} to display representations~\cite{p_65,p_70} and combined desktop-immersive interfaces with synchronised views~\cite{p_32,p_64}.
 Three applications allow users to adjust the 3D perspective via keyboard and mouse while using a 3D stereo device~\cite{p_7,p_27,p_76}.
-Lastly, Nowke et al.~\cite{p_134} utilise a mouse trackball and SpaceMouse for graph rotation and positioning.
+In one application, a mouse trackball and SpaceMouse are used for graph rotation and positioning~\cite{p_134}.
+While studies highlight the \textbf{practicality} of mouse/keyboard setups for precise interactions, immersive modalities, such as gestures, typically \textbf{outperform} the classical setup~\cite{p_7,p_132}.